Why carry an International Driving Permit while driving in Nepal?

 Do Not Drink and Drive

 Nepali authorities conduct random inspections at any location throughout Nepal to detect drivers who do not follow the blood alcohol limit.
 The authorities may ask you to perform a breath-analyzer test where they impose a 0.00% blood alcohol limit.
 When Nepal’s drunk driving road traffic incident statistics rose, they imposed this law more strictly to prevent more accidents from happening.
 If you are caught drinking and driving, you will be fined by the traffic authorities.

 Children should be seated at the rear

 In Nepal, children are prohibited from riding at the passenger side of the car and the back of the rear seat.
 It is mandated that children are supposed to sit on a child seat at the rear seat of the car, and they should be buckled up properly.
 That way, injuries are prevented should they encounter any road traffic accidents.
 The only time a child is allowed to sit on the car seat instead of the child seat is when he or she is big enough.
 The child safety door lock should also be used at the side where the child is sitting.

-An International Driver's Permit or International Driving Licence is one of the main requirements for you to drive in Nepal.
+An International Driver's Permit or International Driving License is one of the main requirements for you to drive in Nepal.
 However, note that you should be of legal driving age to be a driver in Nepal, so beware of the minimum driving age required before planning to drive in the country.
 Authorities in Nepal will constantly look for your International Driving Licence during checkpoints and random inspections, so have it prepared and on hand at all times.
 Below is a short guide on International Driving Licence for Nepal application.

 International Driver's Permit Nepal Online Application

 For a more convenient experience, you can do your International Driving Permit online application through International Drivers Association.
 The International Driver's Permit Nepal requirements consist of the online application form and two recent passport-sized photos.
 All you need to do now is pay for your application and wait for confirmation.